Economism

+Before World War I, the dominant ideological current within the socialist movement represented by the Second International was Orthodox Marxism, which shares many similarities with Economism, and is most closely associated with Karl Kautsky.
+The collapse of socialist international unity in 1914 diminished Kautsky's authority and created the conditions in which Lenin's interpretation of Marxism gained prominence.

 In Marxist analysis

 Lenin

-The term economism was used by Lenin in his critique of the trade union movement, in reference to how working class demands for a more global political project can become supplanted by purely economic demands.
-Economistic demands include higher wages, shorter working hours, secure employment, health care, and other benefits.
+The term economism was described by Lenin as the tendency to tail spontaneous trade-union consciousness instead of raising workers to revolutionary socialist politics.
+In What Is To Be Done?, he says workers left to spontaneity develop "trade union consciousness"—combining in unions, fighting employers, and seeking labor legislation—while Communists must combat the reduction of the movement to that level.

 In his criticism of economism, Lenin's view was that the political figure of the worker could not necessarily be inferred from the worker's social position.
 Under capitalism, the worker's labor power is commodified and sold in exchange for wages.
 While negotiating the sale of labor power is necessary for survival under capitalism, Lenin argued that participating in that negotiation did not guarantee a worker's political existence and in fact obscured the underlying political stakes.

 Lenin used the term in his attacks on a trend in the early Russian Social Democratic Labour Party around the newspaper Rabochaya Mysl.
 Among the representatives of Russian economicism were Nikolai Lochoff, Yekaterina Kuskova, Alexander Martynov, Sergei Prokopovich, Konstantin Takhtarev and others.